The power of teacher-administered assessment in a changing landscape

 Listen to readers read

-Eyes and ears deliver the most reliable results for young students, and prevent beginning readers from simply clicking through.
-Observation also helps educators make the right choice of differentiated instruction for each student.
+A teacher’s eyes and ears deliver the most reliable results for young students and prevent beginning readers from simply clicking through assessments.
+Observation also helps educators choose the right of differentiated instruction for each student.

 Gather authentic, meaningful data

-It’s especially important for teachers who are supporting struggling readers to understand exactly where and how a student is struggling.
-That information, the artifact of a shared experience with a student, comes from directly observing a student reading.
+It’s especially important for teachers supporting struggling readers to understand exactly where and how a student is struggling.
+That information—the artifact of a shared experience with a student—comes from directly observing a student reading.
 Our formative assessment tool gathers information that determines student risk and instructional needs related to literacy.